Prioritizing Samples in Reinforcement Learning with Reducible Loss: Reducible Loss for Reinforcement Learning

-The probability of sampling a data point is related to the priority through Eq.~\ref{eq:priority} and requires the priority to be non-negative.
-Since $Q$ value methods use the \gls{mse} loss, the priority is guaranteed to be non-negative.
-However, ReLo computes the difference between the \gls{mse} losses and it does not have the same property.
-Hence, we should create a mapping $f_{map}$ for the ReLo error that is monotonically increasing and non-negative for all values.
-In practice, we found that clipping the negative values to zero, followed by adding a small $\epsilon$ to ensure samples had some minimum probability, worked well.
-That is, $p_i = max(ReLo, 0) + \epsilon$.
-This is not the only way we can map the negative values and we have studied one other mapping in Sec.~\ref{sec:mapf}.
 ReLo is not computationally expensive since it does not require any additional training.
 It only involves one additional forward pass of the states through the target network.
-This is because the Bellman backup (i.e., the right hand side of Eq.~\ref{eq:bellman}) is the same for $L_\theta$ and $L_{\theta_{tgt}}$.
-The only additional term that needs to be computed for ReLo is $Q_{tgt}(s_t, a_t)$ to compute $L_{\theta_{tgt}}$.
+This is because the Bellman backup (i.e., the right hand side of Eq.~\ref{eq:bellman}) is the same for $L_\theta$ and $L_{\Bar{\theta}}$.
+The only additional term that needs to be computed for ReLo is $Q_{tgt}(s_t, a_t)$ to compute $L_{\Bar{\theta}}$.

 In our implementation, we saw a negligible change in the computational time between PER and ReLo.
-ReLo also does not introduce any additional hyper-parameters that need to be tuned and works well with the default hyper-parameters of $\alpha$ and $\beta$ in vanilla PER.
+ReLo also does not introduce any additional hyper-parameters that need to be tuned and works well with the default hyper-parameters of $\alpha$ and $\beta$ in PER.
 An important point to note is that ReLo does not necessarily depend on the exact loss formulation given in Eq.~\ref{eq:loss_discrete_target} and can be used with the loss function $L^{alg}_\theta$ of any off-policy $Q$ value learning algorithm.
-In order to use ReLo, we only have to additionally compute $L^{alg}$ with respect to the target network parameters $\theta_{tgt}$.
-Our experiments also show that ReLo is robust to the target network update mechanism, whether it is a hard copy of online parameters at a fixed frequency (as in DQN \cite{mnih2015human}, and Rainbow \cite{rainbow}) or if the target network is an exponential moving average of the online parameters (as in Soft Actor Critic \cite{haarnoja2018soft}).
+In order to use ReLo, we only have to additionally compute $L^{alg}$ with respect to the target network parameters $\Bar{\theta}$.
+If the loss is just the mean square error, then ReLo can be simplified and can be represented by the difference between $Q_\theta$ and $Q_{\Bar{\theta}}$.
+But other extensions to off policy Q learning methods modify this objective, for example distributional learning \citep{bellemare2017distributional} minimizes the KL divergence and the difference between two KL divergences can not be simplified the same way.
+To make ReLo a general technique that can be used across these methods, we define it in terms of $L_{\theta}$ and $L_{\Bar{\theta}}$.
+Our experiments also show that ReLo is robust to the target network update mechanism, whether it is a hard copy of online parameters at a fixed frequency (as in DQN~\citep{mnih2015human}, and Rainbow~\citep{rainbow}) or if the target network is an exponential moving average of the online parameters (as in Soft Actor Critic~\citep{haarnoja2018soft}).